joolstorrentecalo/gitlab-foss/doc/administration/geo/secondary_proxy/index.md

 ### Disable secondary site HTTP proxying per site

-If there are multiple secondary sites, you can disable HTTP proxying on each secondary site separately, by following these steps:
+If there are multiple secondary sites, you can disable HTTP proxying on each secondary site separately, by following these steps on a Linux package installation:

-::Tabs

-:::TabTitle Linux package (Omnibus)

 1. SSH into each application node (serving user traffic directly) on your secondary Geo site and add the following environment variable: